 Let’s back up for a second and cover the basics of what histamine is, and what histamine intolerance looks like.

 Histamines are chemicals produced by your immune system that create inflammation in response to an attack by an outside invader.
 Histamine is also a component of your stomach acid that aids in digestion by breaking down foods in your gut.

 There are a variety of foods that either contain histamine or cause your body to release histamine when you eat them.
 You can find a list of these foods in my article on histamine intolerance.

 The Role of Histamine in Immune Responses

 Histamine works by causing your blood vessels to swell, or dilate, so that your white blood cells can quickly find and attack the infection or problem.
-You’re probably familiar with this effect when you get bitten by a mosquito and there is local swelling and redness at the site, along with itching and even pain.
+You’re probably familiar with this effect when you get bitten by a mosquito and there is swelling and redness at the site, along with itching and pain.
 Histamines also react to allergens such as pollen by prompting the thin membranes in your nose and throat to produce more mucus, causing the runny nose, sneezing, itching, and coughing associated with seasonal allergies.
 That’s why people experiencing allergic reactions are often given “antihistamines” to control the release of histamines that produce these symptoms.

 How Do You Develop Histamine Intolerance?

 Your body produces enzymes known as diamine oxidase (DAO) that keep your histamine levels in check.
 If for some reason you don’t break down histamine properly, it begins to build up and you develop what we call histamine intolerance.